sillsdev/web-languageforge/README.md

 JavaScript code conforms to [AirBNB JS style guide](https://github.com/airbnb/javascript).

-- Using PhpStorm with JSCS helps a lot with automating this (see the section below on PhpStorm [Coding Standard and Style](#CodeStyle)).
+- Using PhpStorm with JSCS helps a lot with automating this (see the section below on PhpStorm [Coding Standard and Style](#Coding-Standard-and-Style)).
 - We plan to use [Prettier](https://prettier.io/) with pre-commit hook after re-writing the whole repo with Prettier first.

-## TypeScript Integration ##
+### TypeScript Style Guide ###

-We are in the process of moving our code base from JavaScript to [**TypeScript**](https://www.typescriptlang.org).
+Our code base has moved from JavaScript to [**TypeScript**](https://www.typescriptlang.org).

 > Note: this repo is currently AngularJS (1.6) not Angular (2+).

-As we make the conversion to TypeScript, we will be following the [Angular Style Guide](https://angular.io/guide/styleguide).
+Our TypeScript follows the [Angular Style Guide](https://angular.io/guide/styleguide).
 This is opinionated not only about things like file name conventions but also file and folder structure.
 This is an appropriate time to change structure and file names since most file contents will be changed anyway.
 The reason for following this is to make it easier, not only for new developers to the project (like the FLEx team and hired developers) but also to change to Angular (2+) later.

 To this end you'll also want to be familiar with [Upgrading from AngularJS](https://angular.io/guide/upgrade) particularly the [Preparation](https://angular.io/guide/upgrade#preparation) section.